nodiscc/awesome-linuxaudio/README.md

 ![](logo.png)

 This work is licensed under the [CreativeCommons Attribution Share-alike license](LICENSE).
 Copyright (c) 2015-present the awesome-linuxaudio community.
-The full list of authors can be found in [AUTHORS.md](AUTHORS.md)
+The full list of authors can be found in [AUTHORS](AUTHORS)